Stephen Clemence: International career

 Clemence was capped by the England national under-18 team, scoring two goals in seven appearances, between 1995 and 1996.
 He was capped once by the under-21 team, as a substitute in a 2–0 away win over Sweden on 4 September 1998.
 He was eligible to play for Northern Ireland through his Northern Ireland-born grandmother.
 Clemence rejected the chance to represent the country in both May and July 2004, a decision which manager Lawrie Sanchez said he would respect.
 Sanchez did ask Clemence to reconsider in October 2006, but he never represented a national team at senior level.

 Personal life

 Clemence was born in Liverpool.
 He is the son of England international goalkeeper Ray Clemence, who was then a Liverpool player.
 In 2003, he married model and actress Angela Saunders.
 The couple had two children together.
 Clemence married former Brookside actress Suzanne Collins in June 2017.
-When asked to name a favourite book as part of a 2005 scheme to promote reading, organised by the National Literacy Trust in conjunction with the Premier League, Clemence chose The Twits by Roald Dahl, which he had enjoyed as a child.

-Clemence is the brother-in-law of former footballer Dougie Freedman, married to his sister Sarah, and of golfer Brian Davis, married to Julie.
+Clemence is a brother-in-law of both former footballer Dougie Freedman and golfer Brian Davis, who are married to his sisters Sarah and Julie respectively.

-On 21 November 2004, Clemence and Birmingham City teammate Dwight Yorke had two Blackburn Rovers supporters arrested by police for racist abuse during a match at Ewood Park, before pressing charges against them.
+On 21 November 2004, Clemence was a witness to racial abuse of his Birmingham City teammate Dwight Yorke during a match at Blackburn Rovers' Ewood Park, and gave information to the police.
+Five local men were convicted and banned from football grounds over the abuse.